kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 ### Istio refactored

 With Kyma 2.1, we improved the Istio component, splitting it into Istio and Istio Resources charts.
-The Istio component is now solely responsible for pure Istio installatoion.
+The Istio component is now solely responsible for pure Istio installation.
 The Istio Resources chart includes Kyma-specific configuration.
 The Istio Configuration chart was renamed to Istio.